 Like yesterday for example.

 I was working on a blog post while my 10 year old was chattering away.
-I could hear the excited tone of his voice, but with five kids there’s always somebody who excited (and somebody not excited, and somebody excitable and somebody not, and you get the idea).
+I could hear the excited tone of his voice, but with five kids there’s always somebody who excited (and somebody not excited, and somebody excitable and somebody not, somebody sick and somebody well, somebody angry and somebody letting things slide, and…you get the idea).

 Hey, no one was asking for homework help or complaining that they needed to be fed – AGAIN! – or asking for clean socks or bleeding profusely.
 I was happy for the relative quiet.